ZhixueD/covid-in-EU-case-updated-data-pipeline/README.md

 The Dag file contant:

-        """Example Airflow DAG that install packages and download data from website into GCS, run dataflow to do data cleaning and load the final two tables to Bigquery for later analyze.
+        """Airflow DAG that install packages and download data from website into GCS, run dataflow to perform data cleaning, data transform and load the final two tables to Bigquery for later analysis.
         This DAG relies on three Airflow variables
         * project_id - Google Cloud Project ID to use for the Cloud Dataflow cluster.
-        * gce_zone - Google Compute Engine zone where Cloud Dataflow cluster should be created.
         * gce_region - Google Compute Engine region where Cloud Dataflow cluster should be created.
         """
         import datetime
-        import os
         from airflow import models
         from airflow.operators.bash_operator import BashOperator
         from airflow.providers.apache.beam.operators.beam import BeamRunPythonPipelineOperator
+        from airflow.providers.google.cloud.operators.dataflow import DataflowConfiguration
         from airflow.utils.dates import days_ago
-        from airflow.providers.google.cloud.operators.dataflow import DataflowConfiguration

         bucket_path = models.Variable.get("bucket_path")
         project_id = models.Variable.get("project_id")
         gce_region = models.Variable.get("gce_region")

+        # define default args for airflow
         default_args = {
             # Tell airflow to start one day ago, so that it runs as soon as you upload it
             "start_date": days_ago(1),